jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 4. This will deploy `target/jboss-hibernate3.war` to the running instance of the server.

 _Note:_ You will see the following warnings in the server log.

-These are actually debugging messages that were fixed for Hibernate 4.x but not backported to Hibernate 3.x.
+    These warnings are debugging messages that were fixed for Hibernate 4.x but not backported to Hibernate 3.x.
 You can ignore these warnings.

         WARN  [org.hibernate.cfg.AnnotationBinder] (ServerService Thread Pool -- 155) Package not found or wo package-info.java: org.jboss.as.quickstart.hibernate3.controller
         WARN  [org.hibernate.cfg.AnnotationBinder] (ServerService Thread Pool -- 155) Package not found or wo package-info.java: org.jboss.as.quickstart.hibernate3.model
         WARN  [org.hibernate.cfg.AnnotationBinder] (ServerService Thread Pool -- 155) Package not found or wo package-info.java: org.jboss.as.quickstart.hibernate3.data
         WARN  [org.hibernate.cfg.AnnotationBinder] (ServerService Thread Pool -- 155) Package not found or wo package-info.java: org.jboss.as.quickstart.hibernate3.util

+    These warnings result from Hibernate 3 calling private classes.
+As noted above, Hibernate 3 is not supported in JBoss EAP 6.1 or later.
+You can ignore these messages.

+        WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("org.apache.commons.collections:main") which may be changed or removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.unsupported] (MSC service thread 1-6) JBAS018568: Deployment "deployment.jboss-hibernate3.war" is using an unsupported module ("org.dom4j:main") which may be changed or removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("org.antlr:main") which may be changed or removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("asm.asm:main") which may be changed or removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("org.javassist:main") which may be changed or removed in future versions without notice.

 Access the application